Tierra Común: A Collective Agenda for the Future

 [2] The Theatre of the Oppressed: https://es.wikipedia.org/wiki/Teatro_del_oprimido

-Nick Couldry and Paula Ricaurte
+Nick Couldry and Paola Ricaurte

 Nick Couldry is a sociologist of media and culture.
 He is Professor of Media Communications and Social Theory at the London School of Economics and Political Science, and from 2017 has been a Faculty Associate at Harvard’s Berkman Klein Center for Internet and Society.

-Paola Ricaurte is associate professor in the Department of Media and Digital Culture at Tecnológico de Monterrey, Mexico City and digital rights activist.
+Paola Ricaurte is full professor in the Department of Media and Digital Culture at Tecnológico de Monterrey, Mexico City and digital rights activist.
 She is Faculty Associate, and previously a fellow, at the Berkman Klein Center for Internet & Society at Harvard University (2018-2019) and was an Edmundo O'Gorman fellow in the Institute for Latin American Studies, Columbia University (2018).

 Anterior